Graph cohomologies and rational homotopy type of configuration spaces: Baranovsky-Sazdanovi c 's graph cohomology

-The first term of the sum represent the case where the edge $\alpha$ connects two vertices of the edges in $S$ that are in the same component.
-Therefore the number of components of $[\Gamma:S]$ and $[\Gamma:S\cup \alpha]$ are the same, so there are $l(S)=l(S\cup\alpha)$ terms $a_{i}$ in the tensor product.
-The second term of the sum refers to the case where the edge $\alpha$ connects two different components, so $l(S\cup\alpha)=l(S)-1$ and $\tau$ is the Kozul sign given by the permutation in the tensor product that moves $a_{j}$ to the position immediate to the right of $a_{i}$. \end{remark} \begin{example} Let $\Gamma$ be $K_{3}$, the complete graph with $3$ vertices.
-The chain $\mathcal{C}_{BS}(\Gamma)$ in this case is the following The chain groups are given by where $S$ is a subset of $E(\Gamma)$, $l(S)$ is the number of components of $[\Gamma:S]$.
-The picture shows the components of $[\Gamma:S]$ with increasing cardinality of $S$ and the differential that adds every time an edge in $[\Gamma:S]$, connecting its components.
+The first term of the sum represents the case where the edge $\alpha$ connects two vertices of the edges in $S$ that are in the same component.
+Therefore, the number of components of $[\Gamma:S]$ and $[\Gamma:S\cup \alpha]$ are the same, so $l(S)=l(S\cup\alpha)$.
+The second term of the sum refers to the case where the edge $\alpha$ connects two different components, so $l(S\cup\alpha)=l(S)-1$.
+Suppose that $\alpha:i\rightarrow j$, and that $a_{h}$ is the term corresponding to the component containing $i$, and $a_k$ to the component containing $j$.
+Then $\tau$ is the Kozul sign given by the permutation in the tensor product that moves $a_{k}$ to the position immediate to the right of $a_{h}$.

+\end{remark} \begin{example} Let $\Gamma$ be $K_{3}$, the complete graph with $3$ vertices.
+The order of the vertices induces an order on the edges given by the lexicographic order $E(K_3)=\{e_{0,1},e_{0,2}, e_{1,2}\}$ and an orientation on the edges.